Agelenopsis pennsylvanica: Construction

 The funnel web of this spider is a concave silk sheet with a variable number of aerial threads above, designed to capture flying insects and anchor the web to surrounding vegetation.
-This kind of web usually has two ends: on one edge, the is an extended funnel which terminates in a sheltered location, while at the other end of the web the spider is located with the first two pairs of legs resting in the nest.
+This kind of web usually has two ends: on one edge is an extended funnel which terminates in a sheltered location, while at the other end of the web the spider is located with the first two pairs of legs resting in the nest.
 This enables the spider to quickly react to a potential predator or prey.
 Members of the genus Agelenopsis rely on high burst speeds to capture prey, thus capitalizing on foraging opportunities.
 If this high burst is compromised – as would be expected from pathogenic infection – the locomotor performance ability of this spider is going to be reduced.
 This can result in reduction of the spider's ability to forage and defend their territory from intruding conspecifics.